Capacity Building Services for Schools & School Districts

 - Staff development on all aspects of RTI

 The trainings are generally 1.5 – 2 hours.
-The cost $100 per hour.
-LDA Minnesota can tailor a workshop to fit your training needs.
+The average cost is $200 per hour.
+LDA Minnesota customizes workshops to fit your training needs.
 Customized workshops vary in price, based on the degree of preparation required and the length of the workshop.

 If you are looking for a topic related to LD, ADHD or behavior and you don’t see it on our list, let us know!
 We may have someone on staff that can help.
 We’ve listed our most common workshop topics.